RikudouSage/QrPaymentCZ/README.md

 Via composer: `composer require rikudou/czqrpayment`

-Manually: clone the repository and include the `QrException.php` and `QrPayment.php` in your project.
+Manually: clone the repository and include the `QrPaymentException.php`, `QrPaymentOptions.php` and `QrPayment.php` in your project.

 ## Usage